 - Alternative hip-hop group Leaders Of The New School effectively broke up on a live broadcast of Yo!
 MTV Raps!, when it became clear that the young-dreadlocked member Busta Rhymes grabbed the most attention out of the three, to the chagrin of the other two.
 As we know, Busta Rhymes went on to have a very successful solo career where he's practically the Wolverine of hip-hop.
 Very few would know who the other two members are, much less what they're up to.

 - There was once a band called Alice Cooper.
-When the band broke up the lead singer kept the name and went on to have a successful solo career, the rest of the members pretty much faded into obscurity.
+When the band broke up, lead singer Vincent Furnier took the name for himself and went on to have a successful solo career, whereas the rest of the members pretty much faded into obscurity.

 - Averted by The Beatles: all four had solo hits after the breakup.
 None came close to the overall popularity of the band as a whole, though.
 While Paul McCartney was the most successful solo Beatle, John Lennon's solo career is the most influential.